I Saw the TV Glow (soundtrack): Development

 Amidst curating original songs, Schoenbrun re-recorded two '90s tracks for the film, with one of them being Broken Social Scene's "Anthems For a Seventeen Year Old Girl" (2002) re-recorded by yeule, which featured in the first trailer.
 Initially, Schoenbrun originally planned for yeule to write an original song, but after they began talking about "Anthems For a Seventeen Year Old Girl", they decided yeule would be the "perfect person to cover 'Anthems'".
 Schoenbrun, who was obsessed with the song in high school, stated:

 "It's about being a 17-year-old girl and feeling not cis normal, like you don't fit in with the people who have assimilated to a sense of normative culture.
 That's also represented in the original song in the way it is produced and sounds."

 The other re-recorded song was the Smashing Pumpkins' "Tonight, Tonight" (1996) covered by Snail Mail—a musical project of Lindsey Jordan—who starred as Tara.
 However, this was edited out of the film, apart from a brief transition, and was not included in the soundtrack.
-The original music video for "Tonight, Tonight" was, however, the basis of the antagonist Mr. Melancholy, who appear in the fictional show.
+The original music video for "Tonight, Tonight" was, however, the basis of the antagonist Mr. Melancholy, who appears in the fictional television show, The Pink Opaque.
 Of the Smashing Pumpkins' album Mellon Collie and the Infinite Sadness (1995), which features the song "Tonight, Tonight", Schoenbrun says:

 "That's, like, the magic of a suburban youth encapsulated in that album.
 It's like the magic of night-time in the suburbs.
 The romance of that double record is rich, the visuals just so perfectly in line with this kind of haunted fairy tale—it was one of the first places I went when I was thinking how I wanted this movie to feel."